MSWagner/flickr-photo-search-app/README.md

 ---

-Searching for flickr images with a tag.
+Searching for flickr images with a tag and show the page in a tableView.
+Includes UI tests for refreshing and searching.